lifeomic/chroma-react/stories/components/ColorPicker/default.md

 # Color Picker

-An input component for form usage.
+An input component for selecting a color.

 <!-- STORY -->